learn-co-curriculum/react-hooks-state-arrays/README.md

 ```

 Having both of these variables in state and knowing how to use them in
-conjunction with each other give us a lot of power in React!
+conjunction with each other gives us a lot of power in React!
 All we need to
-worry about is using our programming tools — working with _data_;
+worry about is using our programming tools — working with _data_; manipulating
-manipulating _arrays_ — and React can take care of all the hard work of
+_arrays_ — and React can take care of all the hard work of updating the DOM
-updating the DOM correctly.
+correctly.

 ## Conclusion